-The local church in Mulatsi, Uganda, held a meeting where the lack of feminine hygiene items was identified as the biggest problem by the local community.
+Meet the local church in Mulatsi, Uganda.
+They held a meeting where the local community identified the lack of feminine hygiene items as the biggest problem.
 Many of the women shared about the difficulties they faced without being able to afford pads.

 One woman said, we use newspapers; another, rugs; another, cloth from old blankets; and still another said they cut off part of an old mattress. – Jacky, the Compassion project director at the Mulatsi Child Development Centre

 The Mulatsi church came up with a solution – to train the local community to make re-usable sanitary towels.
 One set of seven towels can be made for $1.50 and will last an entire year.
 This provides dignity for girls and saves money, it also helps to protect the environment from the disposal of single-use plastics.
 Thanks to generous donations to our Health Interventions, the church received the support it needed to train the community.

 Educating men on menstruation to help end period poverty

 The Compassion project staff trained beneficiaries and their parents on how to make sanitary towels for themselves.
 But they didn’t stop there.
 The teaching was extended to three local schools where they instructed both male and female students as well as the local village leaders and all church members in the parish.

 Everybody who received training was asked to train others to keep the education rippling across the region.
 And as a result, caregivers, including men found a new source of income.
 Boys and men can be important sources of support in the fight to end period poverty, but in Uganda, men often regard menstruation as a subject not to be openly discussed.

 Milton, father of a Compassion-sponsored girl in Mulatsi, says, “I thought it was not proper for a girl to talk to me about sanitary towels.
 I have a 16-year-old; when she would come to me, I would refer her to her mother.”